Where to Stay, Dine and Play

 in Miami and South Beach

 Ahhhhh, Miami.
 It’s crazy.
 It’s amazing.
 And it’s a really big city.
-There is so much to see and do and even after living here for 8 years, I haven’t even come close to experiencing it all.
+There is so much to see and do and even after living here for 10+ years, I haven’t even come close to experiencing it all.
 What I can recommend to you is the best of the best.
-Check back often because the Magic City is a fickle place and this list of fun stuff to do is probably going to change pretty often. :)
+Check back often because things tend to change often!

 Where to Stay